michael3690/Machine-translation-shell-script/README.txt

-Guide to using the TTV Component created by Michael Donohoe, Mary Mulready and Aisling Purdy, Group D
+Guide to using the TTV Component created by Michael Donohoe

 Input is given through arguments on the shell script run_ttv.sh